Qari Saifullah Akhtar

-Qari Saifullah Akhtar (قاری سیف اللہ اختر; born 1960 - died 9 January 2017) was Pakistani militant leader and Islamist cleric, who was the leader of Harkat-ul-Jihad-al-Islami (HUJI), a jihadist organization.
-He was also an alleged member of Al-Qaeda and was a graduate of Jamia Uloom-ul-Islamia in Karachi.
+Qari Saifullah Akhtar (قاری سیف اللہ اختر; born 1960 - died 9 January 2017) was Pakistani mujahideen jihadist leader and Islamist cleric, who was the leader of Harkat-ul-Jihad-al-Islami (HUJI), a jihadist organization.

+He was reportedly involved in the 1995 coup attempt to topple the Pakistani government led by Benazir Bhutto.
+He was also an alleged member of Al-Qaeda and graduated from Jamia Uloom-ul-Islamia in Karachi.

 He was sanctioned as a Specially Designated Global Terrorist under the Specially Designated Nationals and Blocked Persons List by the United States Department of the Treasury's Office of Foreign Assets Control; his year of birth being listed as either 1964 or from 1963 to 1965, with a place of birth in Daraz Jaldak, Qalat District, Zabul Province, Afghanistan with a citizenship of both Pakistan and Afghanistan and further address in Quetta, Pakistan.
 He was from the Tokhi tribe of Pashtuns while his title qari means a reciter of Quran.

-He was killed in a raid in Nawa District, Ghazni Province on 9 January 2017.
+He was killed by National Directorate of Security during a raid in Nawa District, Ghazni Province of Afghanistan on 9 January 2017.